Marconcini School (attributed)

 Neck / Scroll: Maple with Flamed Maple neck graft

-The back of the bass is a flamed Walnut.
-The original Neck which was grafted into the Neck was matching walnut to the Back.
-The Scroll and Ribs are matching maple as well.
-So, the Neck and Back were matched Walnut and the Scroll and Ribs were matched Maple.
-A first for me.
-Looking over the unusual way in which this Bass was made it seems to have been made by someone that was of mixed training in both Guitar and Violin making but in his early training.
-Some of the work is beautifully done and some it looks like it was done on a learning curve.
-The shape of the Corners and Pegbox look elementary and the Top and Back plates are un-purfled.
+The Back of the bass is a flamed European Walnut and looks to be original to the bass from the inside and corners but was repaired at some time in its life and was over-varnished at that time.
+The Scroll and Ribs are matching maple as well and original.
+Looking over the unusual way in which this Bass was made it seems to have been made by someone with mixed training in both Lute/Guitar and Violin making, but in his early training.
+Some of the work is beautifully done in a traditional way and some of the work done more in the manner of making guitars and lutes.
+The shape of the Corners and Pegbox look elementary with the Top and Back plates un-purfled.
 The F-holes, Scalloped blocks, Scroll and the Arching of both the Top and Back are beautiful.

 Note: Fully restored by Robert McIntosh NY, 2009/2011.
+Chromatic C-Extension by Arnold Schnitzer.

 Scroll Front Scroll Right Side Scroll Left Side Scroll Back